Introit

 Perhaps more than others, the 20th Century bears special witness to the movement of the Church in time.
 Adolf Hitler, for example, died by suicide in a Berlin bunker while the churches of Dietrich Bonhoeffer, Maximilian Kolbe, Edith Stein, Titus Brandsma, and other Christian martyrs of the Third Reich survive.
 Vladimir Lenin, whose embalmed corpse is still on view in the Kremlin, and Joseph Stalin, who asked how many military divisions the pope has, would be shocked to learn how an Archbishop of Krakow, and later of Rome, would be instrumental in seeing the Soviet Union disbanded, the Berlin Wall come down, and the Russian Orthodox Church rise again – despite 80-plus years of official atheism and persecution of believers.

 Now I realize it’s dangerous to read any historical event as a sign of Providence at work in human history.
 A highly prejudiced view once common among Christians, for example, saw the destruction of Jerusalem by the Romans in the year 70 as punishment for the crucifixion of Christ and the many streams of anti-Semitism such an interpretation fostered mar Christian history.
 When the event could just as easily be seen as the inevitable result of religion resorting to violence to achieve political goals – in this case, the Zealots who stood against Rome.
 Such things carry within them the seeds of their own destruction, so forget putting God behind such disasters.
-And that includes, by the way, the current pandemic which all too many “interpreters” have proclaimed a sign of divine displeasure and righteous chastisement for whatever moral issues they wish to highlight – while blithely ignoring others, of course.
+That includes, by the way, the pandemic which all too many “interpreters” proclaimed a sign of divine displeasure and righteous chastisement for whatever moral issues they wished to highlight – while blithely ignoring others, of course.

 Then there are those who like to think the victories of Christian armies over Muslim forces at the battles of Tours, Lepanto and Vienna over the span of several centuries were due to divine intervention.
 Yet they must face the fact that Constantinople, and with it the Christian Byzantine Empire, fell to the Ottoman Turks in the middle of the 15th Century never to return.
 And don’t forget the Crusades, whose ultimate failure should remind Christians that when they live by the sword, they too will sooner or later die by the sword just like everyone else -- as Jesus made clear the night of his arrest in the Garden of Olives when Peter wielded a sword to cut off the ear of a slave.
+Christian nationalists, often armed to the teeth, please take note.

 But church history does seem to bear out one constant theme: “The blood of martyrs is the seed of Christians,” as Tertullian said in the year 197.
 Which is to say, the church advances only by way of the Lord’s paschal mystery.
 As von Balthasar went on to note: “In failure and under persecution the Church will smash through all barriers erected against her.”
 In that sense, she is no different than her Lord: that is to say, rejected by human beings.
 And while one might note a certain advance of the Church over her enemies as time marches on, it’s only in imitation of her Lord, the stone that the builders rejected (II).